-When it reopened in October 2010, Le Royal Monceau - Raffles Paris developed an elaborate cultural policy, offering customers a range of cultural options including an art bookstore dedicated to contemporary art, a modern cinema, a contemporary art gallery, a private collection of over 300 works of art and a cultural service run by our Art Concierge.
-The artistic program of the hotel is multidisciplinary, multimedia and intergenerational.
+When it reopened in October 2010, Le Royal Monceau - Raffles Paris developed an elaborate cultural policy, offering customers a range of cultural options including an art dedicated bookstore to contemporary art, a modern cinema, a contemporary art gallery, a private collection of over 300 works of art and a cultural service run by our Art Concierge.
+The artistic program of hotel multidisciplinary, the is multimedia and intergenerational.